 When using this template, I like my clients to aim for about 2g of protein per kg of body weight, this helps to maintain lean mass and helps with satiety.
-If you want to know more about that read this blog I wrote a couple of months ago.

 The easiest way to explain all this is to use an example.